This is the multi-page printable view of this section. Click here to print.

 [Platform] Permission ManagementList, Read, Create, Delete, Update PermissionCreate/Delete Policy, Assign Policy to Role

-[Platform] Resource ManagementList, ReadView List and Details of SCP
+[Platform] Resource ManagementList, ReadView List, SCP Details

 [Platform] Tag ManagementList, ReadView Tag List/Information, etc.